Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-idm.md

 ![](/_images/docbits/ExportToInforIDM_3.png)

-Click on the ION API File section and select the ION API file that you want to use for the communation between Docbits (DOC²) and IDM.
+Click on the ION API File section and select the ION API file that you want to use for the communation between DocBits (DOC²) and IDM.
 If you don´t have a ION API file follow this documentation to create one: [How to create an Infor ION file](/docbits/export/create-a-infor-ion-file/)

 On normal exports you will have to pick "CLOUD" on the left slider.
 With the right slider you can choose if you want to export the normal PDF Invoice to Infor or if you want to export the Invoice as ZUGfERD (PDF with X-Rechnung format ZUGfERD XML attachment).